Egmond aan Zee

 In the early 20th century, with the rise of steam trawlers, many Egmonders moved to IJmuiden and settled there.
 Much is still reminiscent of Egmond’s fishing past, such as the so-called fishermen’s houses and the fishing monument.

-A landmark building, the Prince Henry Foundation was originally a shelter for former sailors.
+is a landmark building and was originally a shelter for former sailors.
 The Museum of Egmond presents a picture of its history.
 The circular walk, organized by the Historic Egmond Foundation, also showcases the past.

 Egmond aan Zee has been very popular with tourists from the beginning of the last century who came mainly for the healthy sea air.
 Especially from the big cities, young children were guests in one of the many colony houses.
 Towering high above the village is the 1834 Jan van Speijk lighthouse.
 This tower was chosen as the J.C.J van Speyk monument in 1838, in memory of the Lieutenant Commander, who preferred to fly into the air rather than surrender his ship to the enemy, the Belgians.
 He lit the supply of gunpowder on board on Feb.
 5, 1831.
 In addition to Van Speyk, 25 other crew members and several Belgians also died in the blast.